SoftUni-Internal/interactive-content/EN/02-Methods/10-Homework.md

 ## Description
 You will receive 3 integers.

-Write a method to get the sum of the first two integers and another method that subtracts the third integer from the result from the sum method.
+Create a method that returns the sum of the first two integers and another method that subtracts the third integer from the result of the sum method.

 ### Example
 | **Input** | **Output** |